image 1299-1

 Having multiple payment options during checkout reduces your chances of cart abandonment.
 When one method fails, customers can instantly switch to another.

 UPI is a must-have payment method, owing to its growing adoption across the country.
 In 2025, India will have nearly 500 million UPI users.
-Adding UPI alone increases checkout success by 20–30% for mobile-heavy markets.
+57% of the customers prefer UPI, making it the most preferred mode of transaction.

-Having EMI on UPI will also give you a competitive edge, as there are more UPI users than credit card users in tier ⅔ cities.
+Having EMI on UPI will also give you a competitive edge, as there are more UPI users than credit card users in tier 2 and 3 cities.

 Group 1597882553